LoginRadius/engineering-portal/GUIDELINES.md

 8. While creating a pull request, ensure that you enable `Allow edits from maintainers` permission.
 9. We strongly **Discourage Plagiarism** and hence check all the blog pull requests for plagiarism using a plagiarism checker.
 Please make sure your content is not copy-pasted from anywhere else.

-## Some tips that you can keep in mind while writing the blog.
+## Some tips that you can keep in mind while writing your blog post

 - Your language shall be the [standard form](https://www.lexico.com/grammar/standard-english) of [U.S. English](https://www.lexico.com/grammar/british-and-spelling). *But feel free to use developer slang, emojis, GIFs, and quirkiness.
 Just don’t overdo it, eh?*